MaibornWolff/dcos-opendistro/README.md

 * Opendistro Performance analyzer not yet supported.
 * Opendistro specifc configuration options are not yet available as package options.
 Use the `elasticsearch.custom_elasticsearch_yml` option to configure opendistro.
 * Interoperation between X-Pack and Opendistro not yet validated.
-* Kibana only supports opendistro security at the moment.

 ## Contributing